kadena-io/pact/docs/en/pact-functions.md

 *keys*&nbsp;`[string]` *object*&nbsp;`object:<{o}>` *&rarr;*&nbsp;`object:<{o}>`

 Take COUNT values from LIST (or string), or entries having keys in KEYS from OBJECT.
 If COUNT is negative, take from end.
+If COUNT exceeds the interval (-2^63,2^63), it is truncated to that range.
 ```lisp
 pact> (take 2 "abcd")
 "ab"